deskvillage/dannychadburn.github.io/ebook-creation/index.md

 <figure>
  <img src="/assets/img/ebooks.png" alt="">
-	<figcaption>Example caption <a href="#">with link</a></figcaption>
+ <figcaption>Written for <a href="https://www.icrossing.com/uk/" target="_blank">iCrossing/a></figcaption>
 </figure>

 ---
 ### 6 - Distribution, Promotion and Analysis
 _1-2 days_

 The most important part of your eBook (even more essential than the words) is how people find it.
-I will help you create and optimise a landing page, with a mechanism that will generate the customer information you're looking to obtain.
+I'll work with your developers to create and optimise a landing page, including a mechanism that will generate the customer information you're looking to obtain.

-With experience in [performance analytics](/consultancy/performance-analytics/), I know how to set things up to track the exact value of every visit from first inetraction all the way to conversion, so you can get a true ROI.

-#### Optional Pre Launch Promotions
+#### To help your book get the attention it deserves, I offer various promotional options:
-- Advance copies sent to likely interested readers - quotes aquired for promotion
+- Advance copies sent to industry influencers, with their feedback quotes used for promotion
-- A full press kit for your book with keyt distribution list
+- A full press kit created for your book launch, including a distribution list of key contacts
-- A full set of social media posts and graphics based on teh book cover
-- A scheduled podcast interview on you and your book?
+- Arranging a podcast interview on you and your book
+- Eyecatching social media copy and graphics designed to the specs of each channel
-- Blog posts created for your site and an industry new site
+- Articles and blog posts created for your site and various industry news media

+With experience in [performance analytics](/consultancy/performance-analytics/), I know how to set things up to track the exact value of every visit from the first click all the way to conversion.
+You'll get an interactive dashboard mapping out each customer acquisition channel in detail, and if you've decided to sell your book rather than share it for free, you'll get live access to an earnings report broken down by distributor.

+#### This isn't just an eBook - it's a powerful marketing tool with a clear ROI

 ---
 ## Keen to know more?

-As the scope of each eBook project varies so widely, putting a set price on it is difficult without first talking things through.
-As a rough guide, a budget of around £4-7,000 would cover the scope of the process outlines above.
+As the scope of each project varies so widely, putting a set price on it is difficult without first talking things through.
+As a rough guide, a £4,000-£7,000 budget would cover much of what I've outlined above.

-Whether you just have the seed of an idea, or a fully formed ebook structure, give me a call and we'll take it from there.
+Whether you just have the seed of an idea, or a fully formed ebook structure that needs finishing, give me a call and we'll take it from there.

 <a href="/contact"><button class="button">Get in touch</button></a>